shakilmith/documentaion/jpa/jpa-one-to-many-mapping/index.md

 `}/>

 Note: As, Student entity class is the relationship owner that's why we use the oneToMany annotation in the Student entity class with the Library type.
-But, if you want to make this relatiionship Bidirectional way (both can change or see each properties) then, you must provide the Student type of reference in the Library class too. (we talk about it soon.)
+But, if you want to make this relationship Bidirectional way (both can change or see each properties) then, you must provide the Student type of reference in the Library class too. (we talk about it soon.)

 3. Map the database information in the persistence.xml file and also add the Student and Library entity class.